polgarp/polgarp.github.io/_pages/about.md

 I’m Péter Balázs Polgár.

 I help teams to by bringing products from idea till execution.
 I create great experiences by providing insights about the user needs and expectations, validating hypotheses and designing solutions.
 I also mentor and train others to do the same.
-Currently Senior UX manager at [Trustpilot](https://www.trustpilot.com/), previously Head of UX at [Emarsys](https://emarsys.com/) and UX researcher [Prezi](https://prezi.com/).
+Currently Lead Product designer at [Krisp.ai](https://krisp.ai), previously Senior UX manager at [Trustpilot](https://www.trustpilot.com/), Head of UX at [Emarsys](https://emarsys.com/) and UX researcher [Prezi](https://prezi.com/).

 I write sometimes about products and UX on [Medium](https://medium.com/@polgarp).